 This helps you recognise chatters who might be receptive to spending more, as well as avoiding upsetting disgruntled customers with any unwelcome sales pitches.

 You no doubt monitor agent efficiency.
 But how do you monitor agent empathy?
 Or emotional intelligence?
 In terms of your operations, one of the most helpful benefits of sentiment analysis is its utility as a performance measurement tool.

 Sentiment analysis gives you a clear overview of customer satisfaction, agent by agent.
 This means you can keep an eye on the quality of service each team member is offering customers, as well as their more subtle ability to create happy customers.

 3. Training chatbots

 The benefits of sentiment analysis go beyond helping your human agents.
 If you have a chatbot on your site, it can benefit from sentiment analysis too.
-That’s because it can train your chatbot to recognise, and respond to, customer mood.
-For example, sentiment analysis could detect when a chat needs escalating to a human agent, or route an engaged prospect through to a sales team.
+That’s because it can train your chatbot to recognise, and respond to, customer mood.💡 Sentiment analysis could detect when a chat needs escalating to a human agent, or route an engaged prospect through to a sales team.
+Click To Tweet

 4. Identifying key emotional triggers